pivotal/blog/content/post/git-switch-restore-improved-user-experience.md

 > You: Use...`git checkout <file>`.<br>
 > Learner: Ok...

+Even if you have the commands memorised, I'm sure there have been times where you had to pause after typing a `git checkout` command from heart, trying to match the command you've just typed with the operation you had in mind - *"I just typed git checkout ... to do X, but I thought git checkout does Y, does this really do what I want?"*

 Let's take a look at what `git checkout` can do, and an alternative (or two) that can make for a friendlier user experience in Git.

 ## Quick, what does `git checkout` do?